-Typically, waiver services are performed in the participant's home.
-Use of restraints or seclusion is not addressed by the Department of Social Services (DSS), MO HealthNet Division (MHD) or the Department of Health and Senior Services (DHSS), Division of Senior and Disability Services (DSDS) in this waiver program.
-Suspected inappropriate use of restraints or seclusion would be reported to DHSS through the same methods by which abuse and neglect is reported and investigated.
-Waiver providers and DSDS staff would recognize the use of restraints or seclusion and are mandated to report such.
-The suspected inappropriate use of restraints or seclusion would be detected through assessment, observation, and communication.
+Typically waiver services are performed in the participant's home.
+Use of restrictive interventions is not addressed by the Department of Social Services (DSS), MO HealthNet Division (MHD) or the Department of Health and Senior Services (DHSS) in this waiver program.
+Suspected inappropriate use of restrictive interventions would be reported to DHSS through the same methods by which abuse and neglect is reported and investigated.
+Waiver providers and DHSS workers would recognize the use of restrictive interventions and are mandated to report such.
+The suspected inappropriate use of restrictive interventions would be detected through assessment, observation, and communication.